mgibas/vue-router-fetch/README.md

 }
 ```

-> :bulb Route options will override global one!
+> :bulb: Route options will override global one!